YoannaLa/Boutique_crossFit/README.md

 * Python3 for backend programming.

 ## Frameworks & libraries used
-* Bootstrap - code snippets to assist wtih the responsiveness of the site
+* Bootstrap - code snippets to assist with the responsiveness of the site
 * jQuery, a javascript library
-* Google fonts .
+* Google fonts
 * Font Awesome for the icons used
-* Django is a high-level Python web framework for .
+* Django is a high-level Python web framework for

 ## Tools & Programmes used
 * microsoft word to making the wireframes.